 What powers does the Charter grant Canadians?

-This is the fourth of a multi-part series examining basic principles in Canadian criminal law.
+This is the fourth of a multi-part series with Ottawa criminal lawyer Céline Dostaler that examines the basic principles of Canadian criminal law.

 In essence, the Charter of Rights and Freedoms protects people from government overreach.
 It doesn’t help you in disputes with private individuals but it does set out clear limits on the powers that government institutions, such as the police, can exercise when dealing with citizens.